sal55/langs/pcl/readme.md

 * **pc.exe** A program that can take PCL source code and turn it into ASM/EXE/DLL (or even C).
 No separate assemblers or linkers are needed for EXE or DLL targets.

 * **pc.dll** A library version which is what would most likely be used from other languages.
-This can process PCL source but it also has an API.
+This can process PCL source but it also has an API to build PCL code via function calls.

 I wanted this project to be a small, single, self-contained executable.
-The current size of pc.exe is something over 0.2MB, which can generate all the files in the examples, and might end up as 0.25MB.
+The current size of either pc.exe or pc.dll is something under 0.25MB, which can generate all the files in the examples.
 (Except test.c which used a different backend component.)

-While PC.EXE can process PCL source into EXE at some 1.2MLoC/4MB of code per second even on my slow PC, the recommended way is to use the API to generate in-memory PCL.
+While PC.EXE can process PCL source into EXE at several MB of binary code per second even on my slow PC, the recommended way is to use the API to generate in-memory PCL.
 However generating a source file is the simplest way to use the product (see cdemo.c).

-Associated programs are:

-* **mm.exe** The compiler for my systems language that has been adapted to generate PCL.
-This incorporates the necessary parts of PC (I like it to be self-contained) and it uses the API.
-Possible outputs are ASM/EXE/DLL/PCL Source.

-* **aa.exe** My assembler/linker, necessary to turn ASM source into EXE/DLL/OBJ.
+Associated programs are: **mm.exe**, the compiler for my systems language that has been adapted to generate PCL.
+This incorporates the necessary parts of PC (I like it to be self-contained) and it uses the API. **aa.exe** yy assembler/linker, necessary to turn ASM source into EXE/DLL/OBJ.

 I will use 'PC' to refer to the software (be it in pc.exe, pc.dll or incorporated) to process PCL code.